kodikarthik21/CS6910---Fundamentals-of-Deep-Learning/Assignment04/README.md

 4) Contrastive Divergence was visualized in 2 ways
     a) The visible layer output was displayed at various steps throughout the epochs
     b) t-SNE visualization

+Instructions for running are given in the respective Colab files, which can be accessed using the above links.

+### Note for t-SNE plot
+As mentioned in the Contrastive Divergence notebook, the plot will be stored as a file called '''tsne_2d.png'''.